 We love wine, but that wasn’t always the case.
 Neither of us really had much of a taste for wine until we moved to Italy.
 Part of the appeal of wine was visiting vineyards.
-They’re just so atmospheric!
+They’re just so atmospheric.
 In spring, the new leaf shoots start appearing on the vines that had been cut back after the harvest; as summer days heat up, tiny grapes begin to appear; the onset of véraison signals the end of summer; and the fall sets the remaining leaves ablaze in a sea of gold.
-Particularly in Italy, vineyards are set amongst the most picturesque castles and hilltop towns.
-We’ve definitely visited some beautiful vineyards in the last couple of years, but the Prosecco Road, winding along spaghetti thin roads in the Prosecco Hills of Veneto has some serious wow-factor!
+Particularly in Italy, vineyards are set among the most picturesque castles and hilltop towns.
+We’ve definitely visited some beautiful vineyards in the last couple of years, but the Prosecco Road, winding along spaghetti thin roads in the Prosecco Hills of the Veneto has some serious wow-factor.

 Just an hour’s drive north of Venice and a mere 30 minutes drive from our home in Italy, the Prosecco Road runs for nearly 20 miles from Conegliano to Valdobbiadene.
 The breathtaking wine region is full of small terraced vineyards planted on steep slopes almost exclusively dedicated to grapes for Italy’s famed sparkling wine.
 You won’t find any massive producers here.
 Small family-run wineries producing the light and crisp Italian bubbly line the Prosecco Road.
 They’ve remained small because the steep slopes make it difficult to mechanize the work and the traditional methods from more than 200 years ago are still used by growers in these hills today.